lukegriffiths/trampolines/README.md

 To start labelling, I opened the folder containing the images (/images in this case), changed type to YOLO, and used autosave and single class mode ('trampolines') to go faster and minimise mouse-clicks.

-For YOLO, images need to be split into train and validation sets using the file structure below.
-Labels contains only text files as produced from labelImg, and images contains only the images.
-If you follow the below structure, then the split_data.py script will perform a train-test-split using the data in /images and put the data in the correct folders of /data for you.
+For YOLO, images need to be split into train and validation sets using the file structure below. /labels contains only text files as produced from labelImg, and /images contains only the images.
+If you follow create the folders as per the below structure, then the split_data.py script will perform a train-test-split taking the data in /images and putting in the correct folders of /data for you.

     ├───data